 I just can’t resist fresh peaches at the farmers’ market.
 Which means I usually end up coming home with way more than we can eat.
-But when preserving peaches is as easy as this recipe for peach freezer jam, there’s really no such thing as too many peaches.
+But when preserving peaches is as simple as this recipe for Easy Peach Freezer Jam, there’s really no such thing as too many peaches.

 Easy Peach Freezer Jam